 Movement: Servo tabs move in the opposite direction of the control surface.

-A servo tab is a small component that attaches to the aircraft’s control surfaces.
+servo tab is a small component that attaches to the aircraft’s control surfaces.
 Negative feedback is not used by these devices to keep the control surface in place.

 Servo tabs make it easier for pilots to manipulate the airplane’s control surfaces.
 Pilots can utilize them to produce resistance, causing the plane to move in a specific direction.